gabrielzerbib/gazedb/README.md

 $archiveDB = Database::get('archive');
 ~~~~

-You must invoke `injectDsn` on a Database instance, to specify the PDO DSN string.
+You must invoke `injectDsn($dsnString, $username, $password)` on a Database instance, to specify the PDO connection string.

 Then, you manipulate the underlying PDO instance directly, with: